AlexandraPosa/model-fingerprinting-attacks/README.md

 Implementing concepts from two research papers, specifically "Embedding Watermarks into Deep Neural Networks" [1] and "DeepMarks: A Secure Fingerprinting Framework for Digital Rights Management of Deep Learning Models" [2], the code embeds a digital fingerprint into a wide residual network  throughout the training process.
-The embedding is achieved by a parameter regularizer.
+The embedding is achieved by applying a parameter regularizer to the target layer.

-The code has been revised to accommodate Tensorflow version 2.12.0.
+The code has been revised to accommodate TensorFlow version 2.12.0.
 For further reference, you can access the original project through the following link: https://github.com/yu4u/dnn-watermark

 ## Requirements